ayrat555/ayrat555.github.io/_posts/2018-06-02-node-discovery.md

 #### Data structures

-As described earlier there are three main data structures in Kademlia: node, bucket, routing tabe.
+As described earlier there are three main data structures in Kademlia:
+- node
+- bucket
+- routing table
 In our implementation we defined three modules for each of these entities which contain methods directly related to Kademlia along with helper methods.

 ##### Node

-Here's a module for working with nodes:
+A module for working with nodes:

 ```elixir
 defmodule ExWire.Kademlia.Node do